metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 Events:     <none>
 ```

-That was quite a bit of work, even though JOSDK takes care of lots of details for you already.
+That was quite a bit of work, even though JOSDK takes care of lots of the details already.
 However, this code
 leaves a lot to desire in terms of error handling, for example.
 Luckily, JOSDK provides an `EventSource`
 implementation that is optimized to handle Kubernetes resources, based on Fabric8's
 [`SharedInformer`](https://github.com/fabric8io/kubernetes-client/blob/main/doc/CHEATSHEET.md#sharedinformers) which